Draksha-the-decoder/Stone-Paper-Scissor/README.md

 - `index.html`: The main HTML file containing the structure of the web page.

-- `style.css`: CSS file for styling the web page (optional, if included).
+- `stone_paper_scissor.css`: CSS file for styling the web page (optional, if included).

-- `script.js`: JavaScript file containing the game logic and BOM interactions.
+- `stone_paper_scissor.js`: JavaScript file containing the game logic and BOM interactions.

 ## Acknowledgments